JoshEllison/Campground_Ratings/README.md

 User Profiles, password reset, and social share

 # Key Take Away

-Even though I am confortable using pre ES6 javascript I can see the power and potential of implementing it as my best practice.
-An area where it is very evident is when dealing with Callbacks.
-Implementing routing with promises would be much cleaner and more powerful enabling async.
+Implementing routing with promises would be much cleaner and more powerful